natefinch/gocog/README.md

 Building gocog
 ---------------

-* build.sh will run gocog over its own files, and then run "go install" to install gocog on your machine.
+* just run go build or go install like a normal go package.
-* You can also just build with go build to test the build.
+* Running update.sh will run gocog over its own files, to pick up any updates to the usage text, and to add today's date to the version number.
-* The binaries posted on the wiki are generated using Dave Cheney's [go cross compile scripts](https://github.com/davecheney/golang-crosscompile)
+* The binaries posted on the wiki are generated using Dave Cheney's [go cross compile scripts](https://github.com/davecheney/golang-crosscompile) which I won't go into how to use here.